syncfusion-content/blazor-docs/blazor/circular-gauge/user-interaction.md

 * `EnableAnimation` - Animates as it moves from one point to another.
 * `CircularGaugeAnnotationTooltipBorder` - Specifies the tooltip border.

-The following code example shows the tooltip for the pointers, ranges and annotations.
+The following code example shows the tooltip for the pointers, ranges, and annotations.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge